Want an alternative to life on land? Then find your sea legs and make your permanent address “somewhere in the world.”

 So if you want to buy into the ship, you have a choice from down-at-heel to uptown funk.
 The types of accommodation range from studios to expansive three-bedroom apartments.
 And of course, there is a palatial six-bedroom penthouse suite, which can sleep 12 people.
 That room is for Miriam O’Callaghan and her eight kids.

 So, the golden question is, how much do apartments cost?
 There are 165 apartments on The World and prices vary based on size, décor, location and market conditions.
 Current prices are hovering around €940,000 for studio flats.
 The top suites cost up to €12 million.
-Now you are starting to think that paying €850,000 for a leaky three-bed house in an Irish city with barely enough room to swing a cat without killing someone is a really bad idea.
+But considering that you spend your time travelling, it is easy to assume that paying €850,000 for a leaky three-bed house in an Irish city with barely enough room to swing a cat without killing someone is a really bad idea.

 At present all of the homes are sold, but there is a waiting list for anyone wanting to re-sell.
 You know, those people who have seen every corner of the earth and yearn of a small two bed in Dublin in which you cannot swing a cat.
-But you can go on board as a guest.
+If you can’t afford to buy an apartment, then you can go on board as a guest.

 You can stay connected in your home office while exploring the globe on The World, and internet, telephone and broadcast services on The World allow entrepreneurial residents to continue to run their businesses from the ship.
 Every residence is wired for internet and has its own public IP address.
 Residents choose from a variety of internet bandwidth offerings depending on their needs.
 For some residents, knowing that they can host a conference call, check email or conduct web-based research from virtually anywhere on the planet from their “office away from home” was a prerequisite before considering joining the community.